What Is the Family and Medical Leave Act?

 - The department can extend that timeline if the employee's circumstances make it impractical.

-- If the documentation is incomplete or insufficient, the supervisor or administrator sends the employee written notice about what additional information is necessary.
+- If the documentation is incomplete or insufficient, the leave specialist sends the employee written notice about what additional information is necessary.

 - An employee has seven calendar days to provide more information unless it is not practical under the circumstances.